Matangi Tonga

 The media familiarization visit was organized by the Ministry of External Affairs of the Government of India.

-We first met with the Director of the Research and Information System for Developing Countries (RIS), Professor Sachin Kumar Sharma and some of his top professors.
+In New Delhi the group met with the Director of the Research and Information System for Developing Countries (RIS), Professor Sachin Kumar Sharma and some of his leading professors.
 They introduced to us the institute's many roles not only in India but globally, including international economic development, trade, and technology.
 RIS is a think tank established in 1983, which focuses on promoting South-South Cooperation and fostering policy dialogue among developing countries.

 The visiting group met with the Global Director for Programmes and Strategy of the Coalition for Disaster Resilient Infrastructure (CDRI) Mr. Ramesh Subramaniam.